Alzymologist/metadata-offline-project/milestone_1.md

 - All metadata units should be atomic hashable objects with their hashes presented in arbitrary order.

-- Metadata could be sent in several subsets that could be overlapping and/or sent several times in arbitrary order
+- Metadata could be sent in several subsets that could be overlapping and/or sent several times in arbitrary order.

-- Hash function should be already in Substrate/cold device codebase
+- Hash function should be already in Substrate/cold device codebase.

-- Hash function should be cryptographically strong.
+- Hash function should be cryptographically strong so that metadata could not be tampered with without trace, at strength comparable to .

-- Ordering of metadata blocks should be performed based on their content.
+- Ordering of metadata blocks, if needed, should be performed based on their content; their order in payloads could in general be arbitrary.

 - Various levels of metadata stripping should be available per decision of cold device design.

+- Sequential stripping stages should be possible.

 - Unused variants should be stripped from enum-like objects.

-Note: maybe it could be avoided?
+- Typical payload size should be much smaller than 3kB.

+- On-chain storage and processing should be minimized (32 bytes used for signature check as one additional step)

+- Cold device computation should have low memory, memory access, and processing should be low.

+- Cold devices are recommended to check that all received metadata units are valid unit records.

+- All non-metadata data that is essential for transaction decoding should be included into authenticity proof as well.

 Note that it follows that each metadata unit would be hashed with `blake2` or `blake3`